Skip to main content

 Personal Profile

-In 2006, he completed an MSc in Orthopaedic Engineering at Cardiff University and has since designed a widely used fixation device for ACL reconstruction adopted internationally.
+In 2006, Professor Snow completed an MSc in Orthopaedic Engineering at Cardiff University.
+He has also designed an ACL reconstruction fixation device that is now used internationally.

-His clinical expertise includes all aspects of shoulder surgery, particularly arthroscopic procedures such as rotator cuff repair, shoulder stabilisation, frozen shoulder release, and AC joint injuries.
-He also performs total and reverse shoulder replacement surgery for arthritis.
+His shoulder expertise includes arthroscopic rotator cuff repair, shoulder stabilisation surgery, frozen shoulder release, AC joint treatment, and shoulder replacement procedures, including total and reverse shoulder replacement for arthritis.

 Clinical Interests